-For each calibration data set, we tallied the number of reference and non-reference sites in each study area (Table 2, Figure 1).
+For each calibration data set, we tallied the number of reference and non-reference sites in each study area (Table 2, Figure 2).
 In general, there were many Central Valley sites in calibration data sets, but only one met the criteria for a reference site.
 In contrast, more numerous sites in the Modoc Plateau were reference, reflecting the recent efforts of the Reference Condition Monitoring Program targeting this region.
+As noted above, the 1987 ecoregion boundaries were used to define the Central Valley floor (Omernik 1987).

 CSCI calibration data was collected between 1999 and 2010, and ASCI calibration data was collected between 2008 and 2014.
-Data to calibrate ESR models was collected between 2000 and 2015.
+Data to calibrate ERMs was collected between 2000 and 2015.
 Test data was collected between 1994 and 2020; however, over 95% of the data was collected after 2000.